 Shop around for the best rates and terms with a reputable student loan refinancing company.
-You have options form banks, credit unions, and financing companies to choose from.
+You have options from banks, credit unions, and financing companies to choose from.
 There are distinct differences so you want to do the work of understanding the terms and benefits before signing.

 A good way to see what’s available for you is to use a student loan refinancing marketplace such as LendKey or Splash Financial.
 LendKey works with local banks and credit unions to refinance your loans.
 With Splash Financial, they connect you with traditional financial institutions as well as alternative financing options like SoFi.

 What are the loan terms of the new loan?